-Letter to the editor – By a Republican and a Democrat, Hainesport
+Letter to the editor – By Frank Masciocchi (R) and Anna Evans (D), Hainesport

 The latest BCT article presents some of the facts and history in what it calls the “battle over a disparity in sewer rates, bills, fees and representation on the MHMUA.”
 But the battle is a recent one, and it is one that centers around those who sit on its Commission and those who appoint them…and those who influence those who appoint them.

 Towards the end of public comment, Commissioner Christopher Banks accused Westampton Deputy Mayor Abraham Lopez, who made many strong comments, of having “some sort of agenda.”
 Anna Evans, Democrat candidate for Hainesport Township Committee, protested: “This isn’t about Democrat or Republican.
 It’s about people” (Banks agreed).